-The distribution of tickets and passes described above must be made pursuant to a written policy approved by the agency's legislative or governing body and posted on the agency website and maintained as a public record, subject to inspection and copying.
-Regulation 18944.1(e).
-The policy must contain the following: (1) a provision setting forth the public purposes of the agency for which tickets or passes may be distributed, which may include supporting general employee morale, retention or to reward public service if tickets or passes are given to officials who are not elected; (2) a provision requiring that the distribution of any ticket or pass to, or at the behest of, an official accomplish a stated public purpose of the agency; and (3) a provision prohibiting the transfer of any ticket received by an agency official, except to his or her immediate family or no more than one guest.
-The agency's legislative or governing body must determine whether the distribution of tickets or passes serves a legitimate public purpose of the agency, consistent with state law.
+- Policy Requirements: The distribution of tickets and passes described above must be made pursuant to a written policy duly adopted by the agency's legislative or governing body that must contain the following: (1) a provision setting forth the public purposes of the agency for which tickets or passes may be distributed; (2) a provision requiring that the distribution of any ticket or pass to, or at the behest of, an official accomplish a stated public purpose of the agency; (3) a provision prohibiting the transfer of any ticket received by an agency official, except to his or her immediate family or no more than one guest solely for their attendance at the event; and (4) a provision prohibiting the disproportionate use of tickets or passes by a member of the governing body, chief administrative officer, political appointee, or department head.
+Regulation 18944.1(b). - Public Purpose: The agency's legislative or governing body must determine whether the distribution of tickets or passes serves a legitimate public purpose of the agency, consistent with state law.
+Tickets or passes given to officials (other than a member of the governing body, chief administrative officer, political appointee or department head) to support general employee morale, retention or to reward public service is deemed to have a public purpose.
+Regulation 18944.1(e). - Public Record: The policy must be maintained as a public record, subject to inspection and copying.
+The agency must post the policy on the agency website within 30 days of adoption or amendment and send to the FPPC, by email, the agency's website link that displays the policy for posting on the FPPC's website.
+Regulation 18944.1(c).

-c.
 Form 802 for Reporting Distribution of Tickets and Passes.

-Within 45 days of receiving a ticket or pass, the head of the agency must fill out and certify a Form 802 describing the distribution of tickets or passes to an official.
-The Form 802 requires: (1) the name of the official who received the ticket or pass, (2) a description and date of the event, (3) the face value of each ticket or pass, (4) the number of tickets or passes distributed to the official, (5) if the official gave the ticket or pass to another person, the name of that person, and (6) the specific public purpose under which the distribution was made or that the ticket or pass was distributed as income to the official.
+Within 45 days of distributing a ticket or pass, the head of the agency must fill out and certify a Form 802 describing the distribution of tickets or passes to an official.
+The Form 802 requires: (1) the name of the official who received the ticket or pass, (2) a description and date of the event, (3) the fair value of each ticket or pass, (4) the number of tickets or passes distributed to the official, (5) if the ticket or pass is behested, the name of the official who behested the ticket, (6) if the official gave the ticket or pass to another person (limited to an immediate family member or no more than one guest), the name of that person, (7) the specific public purpose under which the distribution was made, and (8) a written inspection report of findings and recommendations by the official who received the ticket or pass if it was received for the oversight or inspection of facilities.
 This form must be maintained as a public record, subject to inspection and copying.
-The agency must post the form, or a summary of its contents, on its website and send the FPPC, by e-mail, the agency's website link for posting on its website.
-Regulation 18944.1(f).
+The agency must post the form, or a summary of its contents, on its website and send the FPPC, by email, the agency's website link for posting on the FPPC's website.
+Regulation 18944.1(d).